 - Recommended courses: one Grade 12 U Mathematics, one Grade 12 U Science, Grade 12M Principles of Financial Accounting, Analysing Current Economic Issues (where offered)

 Admission averages: Low 80s

-- Not studying in Ontario?
-Search our admission requirements database.
+Not studying in Ontario?
+Search our admission requirements for Environment and Business.

 September to December

 Most of the classes you’ll take will be Environment and Business courses.
 With your remaining classes, you can choose electives from many of the 100 subject areas at Waterloo.

 View a list of the courses required for your degree.

 ENBUS 307 – Industrial Ecology: Life Cycle Assessment and Management in Business